 Interest rates may be high in 2019.
 According to Forbes, rising interest rates and slowing purchase rates will be trends in the coming year.
 Times like these usually have some hidden opportunities for those who wish to buy a home.
 Though interest rates have risen, market prices have dropped.
 Higher interest rates on a cheaper house may allow buyers to get more house for their dollar if they can find the right deal.
 If you are a first-time prospective homeowner, you have solid finances, or you can afford the hidden fees, purchasing a home is the right decision

 Making the right choice when it comes to purchasing or renting is more accurately determined on a case-by-case basis, depending on individuals’ financial circumstances and the local real estate climate.
-Make smart financial decisions in 2019 and contact the home mortgage experts at CBC National Bank Mortgage to discuss your homeownership options.
+Make smart financial decisions in 2019 and contact the home mortgage experts at First Federal Bank Mortgage to discuss your homeownership options.